ClaudeMa/dantracker/INSTALL.md

 ###  Basic Installation

-`cd' to the directory containing the source code and type `make' to compile, link & create png image files.
+* Change, _cd_, to the directory containing the source code
+  * then type _make_ to compile, link & create png image files.

 #### fap Installation